PLEDGE YOUR SUPPORT to demand common-sense safeguards that protect kids online, just like we do in every other part of our lives

 6

-Join thousands of Canadians demanding foreign tech companies make life
+Join thousands of Canadians

-online better and safer for our kids
+make life online better and safer for our kids

 We are calling on our politicians to urgently pass new online safety legislation.
 Every day, children are harmed by a system designed without their safety in mind.
 These issues are well-documented: the ongoing spread of child sexual abuse material; addictive platform designs that manipulate attention and behaviour; and the bullying, shaming, and violence that follow young people from their homes to their classrooms and back again.